KevinJudeConcessao/SlabAllocFull/README.md

 ### Current limitations and future developments:
 It currently includes the light-version, where total amount allocated memory is upper-bounded to fit in a single contiguous memory array (<4GB).
 The more general approach is discussed in the paper, but has not yet been added to this repo.

+### Changelog:
+- [2021-12-12] This version also includes the full version described in the paper and removes the 4GB allocation upper bound.
+The API is stable, but the implementation is very alpha quality.